Storytelling for Adults

-Today, unlike ten years before, there are many storytelling radio shows, and live national broadcasts that highlight the personal story.
-They celebrate the real human experience, add music, and broadcast them nationwide.
-In the past we were grateful for Studs Terkel and his collections of oral stories. now we have ongoing current broadcasts such as: This American Life, The Moth Radio Hour, and Snap Judgment.
-Plus a new Olympia local, live opportunity to hear stories and tell them: StoryOly.
+Today, unlike 15 years before, there are many oral storytelling radio shows, and live national broadcasts that highlight the personal story.
+They celebrate the real human experience, add underscoring music, and broadcast them nationwide.
+In the past we were grateful for Studs Terkel and his collections of oral stories. now we have ongoing current broadcasts such as: This American Life, The Moth Radio Hour, and Snap Judgment, and spectacularly: Story Corps.
+Plus a new local Olympia live opportunity to BOOKINGhear stories and tell them: StoryOly.

 Storytelling is where it's at.
 Elizabeth is available to perform and enliven any event, conference, or special occasion.
 She can customize her performance and selection of tales to fit any unique situation.
 She makes a great Key Note Speaker and Master of Ceremonies.
 To contact Elizabeth to perform for your next event click here.

 In addition to commissioned performances, Elizabeth writes and produces her own one-woman storytelling shows.
 Her storytelling performance style has been compared to Spalding Grey and Margaret Cho.
 These shows are definitely for grown-ups as that they contain content not suitable for folks under the age of 14.
 But adults love them.
-Her last solo show was The Swimsuit Area, which premiered in June of 2018.
+Her last solo show was Homesick, which premiered in June of 2018.
 She is available to come and recreate these shows at your venue/school/college/festival/conference.

 A show about a long, adventurous Greyhound bus ride, and unexpected romance.